Check out this gorgeous Vizcaya Wedding in Miami Florida!

 Aaron and Lauren’s favorite place in the world is Ocean Reef Club in Key Largo, Florida.
 Lauren has been visiting Ocean Reef for years with her family.
 Living in Orlando, they try to make the four hour trip as often as possible, but ALWAYS make sure they’re in the keys for New Years Eve.
 New Years 2016 was their 4th year celebrating together.

 BELOW: Once Lauren was in her wedding gown it was time for Aaron to see her for the first time.
-This “First Look” moment was arranged by Albert.
+This “First Look” moment was arranged by our staff photographer, Albert.
 Usually we place the groom in a location where the bride can walk up behind the groom and tap him on the shoulder.
 As soon as he turns around he gets to see his bride for the first time on their wedding day.

 Five days into Lauren and Aaron’s vacation visiting family at Ocean Reef, Lauren’s sister, Taylor, and her boyfriend, Robert, arrived.
 Now the fun was really about to begin!
 One of their favorite activities while visiting Ocean Reef (ok fine, it’s one of LAUREN’S favorite activities) is to take a sunset cruise on the boat where they have a few drinks, appetizers and most importantly, take really cute sunset pictures.